OpenHackCoolTeam1/miniature-octo-spork/apis/trips/README.md

 ./gotestsum --format standard-verbose --junitfile integrationtest_results.xml -- ./tripsgo
 ```

-> **NOTE** This requires an actual database connection, so the required ENV variables need to be present.
+> **NOTE** This requires an actual database connection, so the required ENV variables need to be present..